AaronL98/TebexCheckout/README.md

 - I feel it would have been nice if the coupon endpoint also returned the actual discount value that it applied, as I had to work this out within a computed in the component itself.
 - The success icon on the order confirm page was not in the assets, I had to export it from Figma.
+- I thought a floating basket button with a bottom drawer would be appropriate for showing the basket on mobile